Yandex Cloud

 Available parameters:

-• --folder-id <folder_id>: ID of the folder used to run Query queries.
+• --folder-id <folder_id>: ID of the folder to run Query queries.
 The folder hosting a VM instance with Jupyter is used by default.

 • --vm-auth: Authentication with the VM account key.
 For more information, see Using Yandex Cloud from within a VM.